Shark IZ682H Vertex Pro Review

 The Shark Vertex Pro’s results on mid-pile carpet are even more impressive, as it got 100% in three of the four experiments, even with coffee grounds.

-Again, this is proof of the Duo Clean nozzle’s highly efficient pick-up, and the eye test confirms it since it didn’t leave trails.
+Again, this is proof of the Duo Clean nozzle’s highly efficient pickup, and the eye test confirms it, as it didn’t leave any trails.

-These results are better than the previous Shark Vertex, so it’s something to consider if you’re choosing between these options.
+These results are superior to those of the previous Shark Vertex, making it a worthwhile consideration if you’re choosing between these options.

-I tried the Vertex on my mom’s plush rug, which was decent, but there are instances where it stalled using the max setting.
+I tried the Vertex on my mom’s plush rug, which was decent, but there were instances where it stalled, even on the max setting.

 Shark Vertex Pro on thick/plush rug